 In 2017, the fatality rate for motorcyclists was 59.34 per 100,000 registered vehicles.
 For passenger cars, the rate was almost six times lower, at 10.05 per 100,000 registered vehicles.

-These rates are even more staggering when you compare the number of fatalities for the number of miles traveled.
+According to the Departement of Transportation, these rates are even more staggering when you compare the number of fatalities for the number of miles traveled.
 For motorcycles, there was an average of 25.67 fatalities per 100 million miles traveled.
 For cars, the rate is 0.94 fatalities for every 100 million miles traveled.
 That means the rate is over 27 times higher for motorcyclists.

 How do motorcycle collisions compare to passenger car collisions?
 Let’s take a look: